TIHLDE/pythons_event_registration/README.md

 The project uses Prisma for ORM.
 This includes database-migrations.
 When you're done with editing the `schema.prisma`-file, run `yarn migrate <migration-name>` to add a migration and update your local database.

-New migrations will automatically be applied in production.
+New migrations will automatically be applied in production with the Github Action which runs on push to the `main`-branch.